California earthquake insurance

 Do I need earthquake insurance in California?

 California residents are often told to prepare for “the big one.”
 There is currently over a 99 percent chance that an earthquake of magnitude 6.7 or higher will strike California.
-In 2022 alone, there have been 393 recorded earthquakes in California with a magnitude of three or higher.
-When it comes to earthquakes, being prepared could make a big difference in terms of your family’s safety and financial protection.
+While this figure seems high, it’s not so surprising when you consider the geology of the state.
+There are over 15,000 known faults in California, and more than 500 of them are active.
+Most residents live within 30 miles of an active fault.
+When it comes to earthquakes, being prepared may make a big difference in terms of your family’s safety and financial protection.

-One proactive method could be to obtain an earthquake insurance policy.
-While earthquake insurance is not mandatory in California, it is excluded from standard home insurance policies.
+One proactive method for financial protection could be to obtain earthquake insurance.
+While earthquake insurance is not mandatory in California, damage from earthquakes is excluded from standard home insurance policies.
 For this reason, if your home or personal belongings were damaged by an earthquake, and you didn’t have designated earthquake insurance, you’d be responsible for the cost of repairing your home or replacing damaged belongings out of pocket.

-When it comes to obtaining California earthquake insurance, there are a few different methods available.
-Here are two of the most common ways California residents may obtain earthquake insurance:
+When it comes to obtaining California earthquake insurance, there may be a few different methods available.
+Here are two of the most common ways California residents typically obtain earthquake insurance.

 The California Earthquake Authority

 The California Earthquake Authority (CEA) is one of the biggest residential earthquake coverage providers.
 It is a not-for-profit organization, and its premiums reflect the latest science around earthquake risk in California.
-A CEA insurance policy offers the following coverages:
+A CEA insurance policy offers the following coverage options:

 - Dwelling